saddarudin/EasyPayApp/README.md

 # EasyPayApp
-My first project created in C++ (console baser) related to Easy Paisa Application
+This is project of my first semester.
+In this project I created a console base application in C++.
+Its interface looks like Easy Paisa Application.
+In backend I used filling to store data.